GerryFAN0706/gerryfan0706.github.io/_pages/about.md

 I am currently a Lecturer at the School of Computer Science and Technology, Taiyuan University of Science and Technology, and a Ph.D. candidate in Computer Science at Universiti Malaya.
 My research focuses on Human-Computer Interaction, Artificial Intelligence, and their applications in various domains including education, healthcare, and creative systems.

+In my free time, I enjoy playing tennis and exploring new technologies.

 ## Research Interests

 * Human-AI Interaction and Collaboration